 Co.
 Dublin

-Although the principal object of botanic gardens is to maintain collections of plant species for the purpose of study, many can be pleasant and instructive places to visit.
+lthough the principal object of botanic gardens is to maintain collections of plant species for the purpose of study, many can be pleasant and instructive places to visit.
 The National Botanic Gardens at Glasnevin Ireland's premier botanical and horticultural establishment, is a rewarding and attractive garden for gar deners and non-gardeners alike.
+Occupying a beautiful forty-eight acre site on the banks of the Tolka River it contains over 20,000 different plant species and cultivars including many exceptional specimens.
+There are some lovely trees, many outstanding displays of shrubs and perennials and, of course, the famous glasshouses, including Turner's magnificent curvilinear range.

 The botanic gardens were established in 1795 under the auspices of the Dublin Society, later the Royal Dublin Society, at the behest of the Irish Parliament to 'promote a scientific knowledge in the various branches of agriculture'.
 The twenty-seven-acre site chosen for the garden lay outside the hamlet of Glasnevin on the former demesne of Thomas Tickell, a minor poet and ardent admirer of Joseph Addison, the statesman and writer.
 A survival from this period is a double line of yew trees known as Addison's Walk which Tickell probably planted in memory of his much-esteemed patron.